sailfishos-chum/main/README.md

 Although one limitation is that submitted software should not interfere with any software distributed by Jolla as a part of Sailfish&nbsp;OS, which also means that updating libraries distributed per Jolla's repositories must be avoided.
 Note that Jolla's repositories provide far more software packages than the ones installed by default.

-All kinds of software for Sailfish&nbsp;OS are welcome at SailfishOS:Chum, for example, actively developed SFOS applications, discontinued SFOS applications, tools and libraries missing on SFOS as distributed by Jolla.
+All kinds of software for Sailfish&nbsp;OS are welcome at SailfishOS:Chum, for example, actively maintained software for SFOS, abandoned software for SFOS, and extant tools and libraries which are missing on SFOS as distributed by Jolla.
 Depending on the type of software, the recommended way of submitting software to SailfisOS:Chum varies, as described in the sections below.

 The overall process is as follows.